pilosus/Xray-ansible/README.md

 developed by [@dmgening](https://github.com/dmgening) and productionized by [@pilosus](https://github.com/pilosus).

-The playbook rely heavily on the [tutorial](https://habr.com/ru/articles/731608/) (in Russian; last accessed on 25.10.23) by MiraclePtr.
+The playbook relies heavily on the [tutorial](https://habr.com/ru/articles/731608/) (in Russian; last accessed on 25.10.23) by MiraclePtr.